isomerpages/mci-egazette/index.md

       subtitle:
         The official publication of the Government of Singapore’s Notices and Parliamentary Acts/Bills
-      title: This is a beta site hehe
+      title: This is a beta site
       button: Search e-gazette
       url: /egazette-search/
       key_highlights: